ai4pm/TL4HDR/README.md

 - Train a deep neural network to predict the clinical endpoint outcomes from multi-omics data.
 - Compare the performance of multiethnic machine learning schemes.
-- Use deep transfer learning to improved machine learning model performance on data-disadvantaged racial groups.
+- Use deep transfer learning to improve machine learning model performance on data-disadvantaged racial groups.
 - Use simulation modeling to study the key factors influencing the performance of the multiethnic machine learning schemes.

 # Getting Started